This Modern Slavery Statement relates to actions and activities during the financial year 1st January –31st December.

 Responsibility for the Company’s anti-slavery initiatives is as follows:

-- Policy: Morag Hale, Company Secretary, is responsible for creating and reviewing policies.
-The process by which policies are developed is by considering best practices, consulting with colleagues, and adapting to the needs of the Company.
+Policy: Morag Hale, Company Secretary, is responsible for creating and reviewing policies.
+The process by which policies are developed is by considering best practice, consulting with colleagues, and adapting to the needs of the Company.

 Due to the fact that the industry in which we operate is considered low-risk in relation to modern slavery or human trafficking, no training has been undertaken other than making this Statement available to employees and suppliers.
 We do, however, review the requirement on an annual basis.